NATRONA COUNTY HIGH SCHOOL

 Timi Reynolds - Agriculture/ FFA

 Kyle Dye - Eng.
-Graphics/Manufacturing
+Graphics/Welding

 Zach Schneider - Film/TV